Asabeneh/30-Days-Of-Python/day_070_project__secure_case_api/practice/solutions.md

 # Solution route: Day 70

-Use this guide after attempting the the numbered exercises in this lesson.
+Use this guide after attempting the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 70: Project: Secure Case API**.

 ## Review checkpoints